 Welcome to the Magoosh Quantitative diagnostic tests!
 We recommend taking both the Verbal and Quant tests together (go back to GMAT Diagnostic Tests to take the Verbal quiz).

 The Quant diagnostic includes both Data Sufficiency and Problem Solving questions, and covers the most frequently tested GMAT Quant concepts.
 For real GMAT exam-like pacing, give yourself 25 minutes to complete this GMAT practice quiz; this will help ensure that the GMAT scores on this diagnostic test are accurate.
 There are 10 questions total.
 Let’s get started!

 Diagnostic GMAT Scores, Answer Explanations, and Study Plan Recommendations

 After you take the quiz, enter your email [optional] to get a copy of your Diagnostic GMAT scores along with answer explanations and custom recommendations for your GMAT exam prep.
-The custom recommendations can also be found at this direct link to our main GMAT Diagnostic test page.
 These recommendations divide test-takers into four different “buckets,” based on their abilities in both Quant and Verbal.
 These buckets are labeled Group 1, Group 2, Group 3, and Group 4.
 Each group comes with its own special recommendations for GMAT practice.